 During the year ended December 31, 2019, the Company recorded unrealized gains of \$67 million on U.S. energy derivatives, due to the impact of decreasing forward prices on the value of forward sales contracts associated with the Bloom Wind, New Frontier Wind and Cardinal Point Wind facilities.
-During the comparable period in 2018, unrealized losses on U.S. energy derivatives of \$51 million were attributable to the impact of increasing forward prices on the value of forward sales contracts associated with the Bloom Wind, New Frontier Wind and Cardinal Point Wind facilities.
+During the comparable period in 2018, unrealized losses on U.S. energy derivatives of \$51 million were attributable to the impact of increasing forward prices on the value of forward sales contracts associated with the Bloom Wind, New Frontier Wind sales contracts associated with the Bloom Wind, New Frontier Wind and Cardinal Point Wind facilities.